codelittinc/incubator-resources/best_practices/software_engineering_requirements.md

 * Understand the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) *and practice it every day*

     * Ask yourself, will this action be done more than once?
 Even in the workplace!
 In the ML, AI and Robotics lab, a recent one I saw was needing to list out all of the images that had been trained by the network, create a folder for those images, and put the images in said folder.
+That would be a HUGE pain to do manually.

 ![script all the things](../images/script-all-the-things.jpg)